Stacey’s vegetable garden

 Israel (2001 – 2012)

-Portugal (2012 – 2017)
+Caminho Boa vista, Sintra, Portugal (2012 – 2017)

-When we moved to Portugal almost a year ago in the height of Summer from Israel and released two bewildered cats and a very dishevelled elderly dog into their new home, a new country and into the beauty of this lush, green cool climate with the potential of lots of overcast and raining days, it was a dream come true for me.
+When we moved to Portugal almost a year ago in the height of Summer from Israel and released two bewildered cats and a very dishevelled elderly dog into their new home, a new country and the beauty of this lush, green, cool climate with the potential of lots of overcast and raining days, it was a dream come true for me.
 After many very hectic days, one of the first things I did was find a potential spot for my vegetable garden.
 A spot of peace, calm, quiet and completeness.
 A spot to be inspired and for the JOY it will bring.
 The spot I found was this one.

 So as we prepared the soil, I sat on those stairs and started sketching and planning.